Turkey seen as door to Syrian "humanitarian corridor"

 The Syrian army reinforced positions along the Turkish frontier in the early stages of the 8-month-old uprising against Assad's rule, as a previously friendly Turkey began running out of patience with Assad's repressive methods with the death toll mounting and thousands of Syrians fleeing across the border.

-The Syrian army has manned watchtowers and established pickets on the hilltops overlooking the border, and soldiers have occupied the nearby mostly Sunni villages that were regarded as hotbeds of anti-Assad sympathizers.
+The Syrian army has manned watchtowers and established pickets on the hilltops overlooking the border, and soldiers have occupied the nearby mostly Sunni villages that were regarded as hotbeds of anti-Assad sympathisers.

 Refugees and army deserters who have taken shelter in Turkey's southern province of Hatay tell of tanks dug in and camouflaged in the forested valleys south of the border there.

-Turkey's border with Syria is some 800 km long, of which more than 500 km (300 miles) of the border is mined on the Turkish side to a depth of up to 300 meters, the legacy of an earlier era.
+Turkey's border with Syria is some 800 km long, of which more than 500 km (300 miles) of the border is mined on the Turkish side to a depth of up to 300 metres (yards), the legacy of an earlier era.

 Though there are more than a dozen official border gates where vehicles can cross safely, most of Syria's cities are in the West, so the focus of any humanitarian operation has fallen on Hatay, which is hosting all five camps for refugees who have come over so far.